njgeorge000158/Precipitation-Analysis-from-Weather-Stations-using-SQLAlchemy/resources/README.md

-This folder includes the input CSV and SQLite database file for the IPython notebook, ClimatePy.ipynb, and the Flask API, ClimateApp.py.
+This folder includes the input CSV and SQLite database files for the IPython notebook, climate_analysis.ipynb, and the Flask API, climate_api.py.

 ----

 ### Copyright

-N. James George © 2023.
+Nicholas J. George © 2023.
 All Rights Reserved.